Bartlesville Radio » News » Gov. Stitt Calls for Special Session to Address State Income Tax

 The objective of the session is to reduce the state income tax by 0.25 percent.

-In speaking with State Senator Julie Daniels, she sai she agrees with the starting point of 0.25 percent and then to coninually work on ways to gradually take the state income tax down to zero.
+In speaking with State Senator Julie Daniels, she said that she agrees with the starting point of 0.25 percent and then to continually work on ways to gradually take the state income tax down to zero.

 « Back to News